whydoesanyonecare/Nacht-Der-Untoten-T6-Zombies/README.md

 legacy mode can be enabled by typing 'set legacy 1' in console

-In legacy mode there is no perk machine and zombies amount has been limited to 24 each round also zombies cant attack behind barriers anymore.
+In legacy mode there is no perk machine or pack a punch area and zombies amount has been limited to 24 each round also zombies cant attack behind barriers anymore.